 Check the Power Supply to the Motor

-Lockout-Tagout (LOTO) the conveyor and try to turn the spiral by hand.
+Lock out, tag out (LOTO) the conveyor, and try to turn the spiral by hand.
 If there is no obvious mechanical reason why the spiral will not turn, it could be an electrical issue.
-Check the controls to see if there has been a Variable Frequency Drive (VFD) fault or see if a thermal overload has tripped out.
+Check the controls to see if there has been a variable-frequency drive (VFD) fault or if a thermal overload has tripped out.
 Refer to the VFD manual to troubleshoot the error code produced by the VFD.
-If the thermal overload is tripped, rest it, and try to source the cause of the overload.
+If the thermal overload is tripped, rest it and try to source the cause of the overload.

 Check Your Wiring

-Check wiring to the controls and to the motor itself.
+Check the wiring to the controls and to the motor itself.
 Also, check the voltage supplied to the motor.
-Are you getting the proper voltage on all three phases supplied to the motor?
+To do that, simply ask: Are you getting the proper voltage on all three phases supplied to the motor?

 Is the motor/drive assembly sized properly?
 It could be that you simply don’t have enough horsepower for the conveyor to work under full load.
 Refer to the motor’s nameplate for its full load amperage limits and check the motor’s amp draw while under full load.
 If there are no physical restrictions other than the material being conveyed and the motor draws high amps, it could be undersized.

-Another issue customers may have is excessive tube and spiral wear.
-Most customers are aware of the abrasive nature of their material, but not all understand why their tubes and spirals fail frequently.
-Here are some causes of tube and spiral wear.
-By the way, we always recommend having a spare spiral and tube on hand to minimize any process downtime.
+Another issue customers may have, which is not uncommon in belt conveyor systems, is excessive tube and spiral wear.
+While most customers are aware of the abrasive nature of their materials, not all fully understand why their tubes and spirals tend to fail frequently.

 Abrasive Materials